 We all know that breakfast is the most important meal of the day but also very often skipped.
-If you’re looking for an easy way how to fuel yourself before the lecture, have a look […]
+If you’re looking for an easy way to fuel yourself before an exam, have a look at these quick breakfast recipes.
+Here are my 5 favourite breakfast recipes to help you start the day right during exam week.

 After the Go Green Week events happening in the SU this week, there’s no better time to start thinking about going plastic-free.
 Feeling inspired to live a more eco-friendly life?
 With our busy student schedules, it can be easy to go for convenient options that aren’t always the best for the environment.
 Here are my top tips on living an environmentally-friendly student life and doing your bit for the planet.